 Respiratory Distress Syndrome

-Respiratory distress syndrome (RDS) is an acute, developmental lung disease affecting primarily premature infants.
+Respiratory distress syndrome (RDS) is a developmental lung disease affecting primarily premature infants.
 Disease is characterized by alveolar collapse due to a lack of pulmonary surfactant owing to lung immaturity that results in increased work of breathing, hypoxemia, and respiratory acidosis.
-The term hyaline membrane disease (HMD) is often used synonymously.
+The term hyaline membrane disease (HMD) is often used synonymously, referring to the distinctive pathology, although hyaline membranes can be seen in other disorders.

 - RDS is the most common lung disease in premature infants, affecting approximately 60,000 to 80,000 infants per year in the United States.

-- Risk increases with the degree of prematurity; nearly 100% of infants born at <26 weeks’ gestation affected
+- Risk increases with the degree of prematurity, with nearly 100% of infants born at <26 weeks’ gestation affected.

 - For near-term infants delivered operatively without benefit of labor, the risk of developing RDS increases roughly 2-fold for every week <39 weeks’ gestation.